 I wrote this short story with absolutely no intention of taking it any further.
 However, months ago a friend asked me for more about Patrick.
 She wanted to know why he's divorced and are he and his ex still friends and will Patrick ever find love again?
-Her questions stayed with me and so I wrote an expanded version of Ballerina Dad, and I'm so excited to announce that the newly expanded 15,000-word version has been accepted by NineStar Press and will release on December 11, 2017!
-Read the blurb here.
+Her questions stayed with me and so I wrote an expanded version of Ballerina Dad, and I'm so excited to announce that the newly expanded 15,000-word version was published by NineStar Press on December 11, 2017!
+Buy the expanded version here.

 “Are we there yet?”